 - Quality of food consumed

-I would say that the first thing to do is to take a realistic look at where you’re starting from, decide on realistic goals and time frames, take a look at your fitness level, and make a plan accordingly.
+I would say that the first thing to do is to take a realistic look at where you’re starting from and what’s required to lose the weight.
+Decide on realistic goals and time frames and make a plan accordingly.